Ashfaque3777/Digital_Clock/README.md

 You can view the live demo of the project [here](https://digital-clock-197786.netlify.app).

+## Future Enhancements

+Here are some ideas for future improvements:

+- **24-Hour Format Option**: Add a toggle to switch between 12-hour and 24-hour formats.
+- **Date Display**: Include the current date along with the time.
+- **Alarms**: Add functionality to set alarms or reminders.
+- **Sound Effects**: Play a sound when an alarm goes off or for each hour.
+- **Custom Themes**: Allow users to choose from multiple themes beyond dark and light mode.

 ## Contributing

 Contributions are welcome!
 If you’d like to contribute to the **Digital Clock** project, please follow these steps: